EtzionR/EvaLM/README.md

 # EvaLM
-Evaluation of Language models outputs
+Evaluation of Language models outputs using SA and Cosine similarity

+created for my Lecture: **Language Models for Social Science**